martinsohn/PowerShell-reverse-shell/README.md

 # PowerShell-reverse-shell
 Reverse TCP shell in PowerShell for fun.
 Made in spring 2020 with inspiration from (and a few fixes to) [samratashok/nishang Invoke-PowerShellTcp.ps1](https://github.com/samratashok/nishang/blob/master/Shells/Invoke-PowerShellTcp.ps1) and [PoweShell: Encrypt TCP Client-Server Traffic with a self-signed X509 Certificate](https://cyberwardog.blogspot.com/2016/08/poweshell-encrypt-tcp-client-server.html)
-Reverse TCP shell in PowerShell for fun.
-Made in spring 2020 with inspiration from  that fixes a few things.

 ## powershell-reverse-shell.ps1
 Basic TCP reverse shell with no encryption.